VincenzoLaSpesa/XiaomiDepthMapExtractor/README.md

 - Improved the padding, current just mirrors from the available depth image
 - Covert the images to other standard format ( like the Google's one)
 - Understand the structure of the confidence map
-- Documentation of the software
-- Documentation of the format in a wiki

 ## License
 This software is released under MIT license